-498. A real property transfer report filed with the New York City Department of Finance Office of the City Register ("NYC Register's Office") states that a contract for the sale of the PARK LAUREL CONDOMINIUM was signed on or about October 27, 2009 - less than 30 days after the \$700 million wire transfer from 1MDB to the Good Star Account.
+498. A real property transfer report filed with the New York City Department of

+LOW purchased the PARK LAUREL CONDOMINIUM using funds

+Star Account.
 The transfer report is signed by an individual affiliated with Ivory Industrial Investments Ltd. on behalf of the buyer, Park Laurel (NYC) Ltd. The buyer's attorney is identified as the same attorney from Shearman who handled the purchase of HILLCREST PROPERTY 1.
 The buyer's real estate agent represented that LOW was the purchaser.
+499.